Change of Heart

 and (last but not least) to you, my readers.

-to the Live Journal post on which I replied to your reviews.
+to the Live Journal post on which I reply to the reviews.

 This fanfiction is dedicated to Akari.